-Deloitte UK joins rivals in cutting pay during pandemic
+Deloitte and EY join rivals in cutting pay during pandemic

-LONDON (Reuters) - Global accounting and consulting firm Deloitte is cutting pay for partners at its British arm by a fifth to protect jobs during the coronavirus crisis, mirroring moves at rivals PwC and BDO.
+LONDON (Reuters) - Global accounting and consulting firms Deloitte and EY said on Wednesday they were cutting pay for partners at their UK businesses by a fifth to protect jobs during the coronavirus crisis, mirroring moves at rivals PwC and BDO.

 Professional services in the City of London have hit a near standstill since the pandemic shook global markets and caused activities like mergers and acquisitions and stock market listings to dry up.